Study PMBOK 8 value-based tradeoffs for PMP 2026: scope, schedule, cost, quality, risk, adoption, and sunk-cost traps.

 Explanation: A is best because it protects the value proposition rather than just the visible delivery package.
 B sacrifices adoption.
 C protects surface completeness at likely hidden cost.
 D delays a judgment the scenario clearly requires now.

 After this section, move to value traps and recovery so the tradeoff lens becomes a recovery tool as well.
-When your practice misses come from defending the cleanest metric instead of the most important outcome, use the free PMP 2026 practice preview on web and review what value proposition the stronger answer protected.
+PMExams explains value-based tradeoffs for free.
+When your practice misses come from defending the cleanest metric instead of the most important outcome, use the PMP 2026 practice page on external practice and review what value proposition the stronger answer protected.